Joseph Epstein (writer): Editor of The American Scholar (1975–1997)

-In 1975, he began serving as the editor of The American Scholar, the magazine of the Phi Beta Kappa society, and wrote for it under the pseudonym "Aristides."
+In 1975, he began serving as the editor of The American Scholar, the magazine of the Phi Beta Kappa society, and wrote for it under the pseudonym "Aristides".

 During the 1980s and 1990s, Epstein received increasing criticism for commentary widely regarded as anti-feminist, as well as for his "one-sided" management of the editorial page.
-He compared feminist scholars at various times to “pit bulls” and “dykes on bikes”.
-In 1991, he was the subject of an op-ed by Joyce Carol Oates calling for his resignation: “It is an embarrassment that Joseph Epstein should have been its editor for so many years.
-His resignation is long overdue.”
+He compared feminist scholars at various times to "pit bulls" and "dykes on bikes".
+In 1991, he was the subject of an op-ed by Joyce Carol Oates calling for his resignation: "It is an embarrassment that Joseph Epstein should have been its editor for so many years.
+His resignation is long overdue."
 He met with further criticism for giving cultural conservatives as Gertrude Himmelfarb and Dinesh D’Souza a platform in the journal, and his failure to offer space for their adversaries.

 In 1996, the Phi Beta Kappa senate voted to remove Epstein as editor of The American Scholar at the end of 1997.
-The decision was controversial, and Epstein later claimed that he was fired "for being insufficiently correct politically."
+The decision was controversial and Epstein later claimed that he was fired "for being insufficiently correct politically."
 Some within Phi Beta Kappa attributed the senate's decision to a desire to attract a younger readership for the journal.
-Upon Epstein’s eventual firing, a former president of Phi Beta Kappa said: "He has been driving people crazy for years.
+Upon Epstein's firing, a former president of Phi Beta Kappa said: "He has been driving people crazy for years.
 What has changed is that more and more senators were elected who are uncomfortable with the totally one-sided views in the journal."